American defense of Taiwan: Non-military measures

 China, being the second-largest economy in the world after the United States, heavily depends on international markets for its economic growth.
 In the financial sector, there is widespread belief that the U.S. government has the capability to impose a financial blockade on China, potentially removing it from the SWIFT system, which is the global payment and settlement network dominated by the U.S. dollar.
 A 2020 report from Guotai Junan, a Chinese investment bank, estimated that if China were cut off from SWIFT, it could lose up to $300 billion in trade, over $90 billion in foreign direct investment, and $80 billion in outward investment annually.
 However, experts note that the likelihood of China being excluded from SWIFT is low, given the potential risks it could pose to both the U.S. and global economies.
 Articles on the Voice of America website related to the China–United States trade war indicated that, much like North Korea and Iran, China's exclusion from SWIFT would introduce considerable economic instability worldwide.
 Nevertheless, Chinese officials and research institutions continue to discuss the potential consequences of such an action and measures to mitigate risks.
 In response to this possibility, China has been developing its own payment systems.

 In 2015, the People's Bank of China launched the Cross-Border Interbank Payment System (CIPS) to reduce dependency on SWIFT.
 Furthermore, Taiwanese authors, citing China's economic strength and the U.S. government's relatively passive stance during Hong Kong's anti-extradition protests, suggest that the U.S. may not resort to military intervention or non-military actions like economic sanctions if China were to use force against Taiwan.

 A 2020 article from The New York Times Chinese Edition pointed out that China could address food and oil security concerns by increasing its domestic food production, building up oil reserves, and securing long-term oil supply contracts with producing countries.
 In the face of economic sanctions, the Chinese government plans to focus on reducing its reliance on overseas markets and critical technologies by transitioning to an "internal circulation" model over the next 15 years.
 This self-reliance strategy, embedded in China's 14th Five-Year Plan and Vision 2035 goals, reflects a war preparedness consideration, enabling China to weather potential Western blockades.

 On June 16, 2022, U.S. Senate Committee on Foreign Relations Robert Menendez (D) and Lindsey Graham (R) introduced the Taiwan Policy Act of 2022.
-The bill includes measures such as imposing sanctions on China in the event of an invasion of Taiwan, providing $4.5 billion in aid to Taiwan over four years, granting Taiwan the status of a "Major Non-NATO Ally," and renaming the "Taipei Economic and Cultural Representative Office" in Washington to the "Taipei Economic and Cultural Representative Office."
+The bill includes measures such as imposing sanctions on China in the event of an invasion of Taiwan, providing $4.5 billion in aid to Taiwan over four years, granting Taiwan the status of a "Major Non-NATO Ally," and renaming the "Taipei Economic and Cultural Representative Office" in Washington to the "Taiwan Representative Office."
 These steps signify a significant strengthening of U.S. commitment to Taiwan, reflecting the ongoing geopolitical tensions in the region.